top of page

 It is advisable for the client to be present for their home inspection.

-When the client is present, the inspector can walk thru the home and explain each component, along with any observations found.
-This is the clients best opportunity to learn about the home, ask questions, or bring up concerns to the inspector.
+When the client is present, the inspector can walk thru the home and explain each component,

 If unavailable the client's agent or representative for the agent should always be on site